OsgiliathEnterprise/data-migrator/readme.md

 6. Generate the java entities, java tables metamodel and repositories from the root of your generated project using the `./mvnw clean process-classes -Pentities-from-source-schema` command: doing so, new classes will appear on the `/target/generated-sources`directory.
 7. Create your custom business logic (java code) on top of the spring-data-repositories and queries (optional if you use common modules that do ot need any customization).
 8. Configure your anonymization sequence using the `src/main/resources/application.yml`  property file with data-migrator sequence and sequencers.
-9. Start your target database container (optional if you have access to the remote database)
+9. Start your target database container (optional if you have access to the remote database).
-10. create the target schema by executing the `./mvnw clean process-classes -Pcreate-target-schema` command.
+10. Launch the sequencing: `./mvnw package && cd target && java <yourjar>.jar`.

 ## Additional useful commands